wu-wu-wu/wu-wu-wu.github.io/wips/kirby-2.3.0/site/fields/kirby-visual-markdown-master/PLUGIN_INFO.md

 Generally, this extension is free to use on both personal and commercial Kirby powered sites.
 You don't *have* to pay for it.
 However, please always keep in mind that developing this extension took place in my spare time (and maybe a little bit of the time I should have spend on other work related stuff) and up until now, quite some hours have been spent on it..

-If you like what I'm doing for the community and you want to support further development of this and future extensions & plugins for Kirby CMS, please consider [purchasing a moral license](https://gumroad.com/l/visualmarkdown).
+If you like what I'm doing for the community and you want to support further development of this and future extensions &amp; plugins for Kirby CMS, please consider [purchasing a moral license](https://gumroad.com/l/visualmarkdown).

 **This is especially appreciated whenever you use one of the extensions in a project that you get payed for.**